JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 this will implicate making the argument against deposit locks as discussed on both sides of the agenda

+Money is power, and power needs to syty in the hands of the peope.
 ###
 some of the args around being able to centrally control the liqudity, which is very very fucking bad